Pınarbaşı, Erdemli

 Pınarbaşı is a neighbourhood in the municipality and district of Erdemli, Mersin Province, Turkey.
 Its population is 909 (2022).
 It is almost merged with Elvanlı, another village to the south.
 The distance to Erdemli is 18 km and 31 km to Mersin.
-The village was founded in 1865 as a result of Ottoman policy of Turkmen emplacement.
+The village was founded in 1865 as a result of Ottoman policy of Turkmen placement.
 The former name of the village was Çakalkeşli.
 In 1954, a neighbourhood was issued from the village and the village was named as Pınarbaşı, referring to the water resources of the village.
 The village's economy depends on fresh water fishing and citrus farming.